Truong0905/learning-path/Embeded_Linux/Embeded_Linux.md

 ## 3.5 Porting U-Boot to a new board

 - [?]
-Let's assume that your hardware department has created a new board called "Nova" that is based on the BeagleBone Black and that you need to port U-Boot to it. ( Please read the book again to know more details)
+Let's assume that your hardware department has created a new board called "Nova" that is based on the BeagleBone Black and that you need to port U-Boot to it. ( Please read the book again to know more details <From **Porting U-Boot to a new board** >)

 ### 3.5.1 In U-boot folder
 - U-boot configuration settings now is located in **Kconfig** files